- What is an insulin pump?

 - Can set duration of insulin action in 1-minute increments

 - Warns of high and low insulin temps

 - Uses a rechargeable battery

-- New Basal-IQ™ Technology with Dexcom G6 available in US markets
+- New Control-IQ ™ Technology with Dexcom G6 available in the US

 - remote software upgrades

 Features: The YpsoPump® is marketed as an “easy to learn” insulin pump offering the “essential features”.